cnnrznn/cnnrznn.github.io/_posts/2020-02-20-MapReduce-Framework-for-Golang.md

 ```

 # Conclusion
-With this article, I showed how one can easily spin their own mapreduce
+With this article, I showed how one can easily spin their own MapReduce
 framework.
 I presented my implementation in Go and gave some examples of
 programs I wrote using the framework.